 Can My U.S. Visa Overstay Be Forgiven?

-Depending on your specific circumstances, you may be "forgiven" for overstaying a temporary visa, and obtain further immigration benefits.
+Depending on your specific circumstances, you might be "forgiven" for overstaying a temporary visa, and obtain further immigration benefits.

 Can You Stay in the U.S. Legally While in Between Visas?